null

 Find out the 5 surprising ways your lawn helps improve the environment.

-Lawns clean the air and trap CO2
+Lawns clean the air and trap COâ‚‚.

-Like all living plants, grass takes up carbon dioxide and releases oxygen.
-Oxygen is essential for human life, but trapping carbon dioxide is also crucial, as too much CO2 can lead to elevated air temperatures and other environmental dangers.
-Grass not only removes carbon dioxide from the atmosphere, but it also traps dust to keep it out of both the air and your lungs.
-Less dust blowing around means easier breathing, but also cleaner cars, cleaner houses and cleaner windows.
+Like all living plants, grass takes in carbon dioxide and releases oxygen.
+Oxygen is essential for human life, but trapping carbon dioxide is also crucial, as too much COâ‚‚ can lead to elevated air temperatures and extreme weather events, as well as impact our ecosystems.
+Grass not only removes carbon dioxide from the atmosphere, but it also acts as a natural air purifier, trapping dust to keep it out of the air.
+Less dust blowing around also means easier breathing and cleaner homes.

-Lawns trap stormwater runoff.
+Lawns trap stormwater runoff and reduce soil erosion.

 Lawns improve the soil structure.